KirsteenJ/COMP223-221-Final-Term-Project-Section-A-Quizzy/README.md

 4. In terms of user creation, we will add more levels, such as 'teacher', 'student', etc.
 5. We will add a database to create a public question bank, allowing each user to upload 1-5 question files.
 6. We will add a feature in the question settings to randomize the order of the questions and the number of questions to be answered.
+7. Mobile Responsiveness: Ensuring the application is fully responsive on various devices.
+8. Security: Enhancing security measures to protect user data and the integrity of quiz results.